-Pack baby outfits in zip-top bags.
 Zip-top bags have a zillion and one uses on a family vacation and are a packing essential for holding toiletries or anything that can leak.
 Working on the same principle as packing cubes, gallon-size Ziploc bags are perfect for holding a single baby or toddler outfit (diaper, onesie, top, bottom, socks).
-Not only does this system keep wrinkles at bay, it makes choosing wee outfits a breeze.
+Not only does this system keep wrinkles at bay, it also makes choosing wee outfits a breeze.

 The result should be a flat square (or near square) worthy of any Banana Republic or Anthropologie store.